andreknieriem/simplelightbox/ORIGINAL-README.md

 * Works in every modern Browser, even in IE 9+
 * Can use jQuery 1.x,2.x and 3.x
 * Keyboard support
+* Pinch to zoom
+* Double-tap to zoom

 ### Install
 ```sh